 Mentoring and training capable and energetic teenagers for potential careers as firefighters.

 Each year LSRFS mentors and trains a small group of capable and energetic teenagers for potential careers as firefighters, EMTs, police, or forestry officers.
-The program is designed for youth between the ages of 14 to 17 years, and runs from March until June 2016.
+The program is designed for youth between the ages of 14 to 17 years.

 There is a limited number of spaces due to the nature of the activities and the supervision required.